brazilla-ray/epg/README.md

 const colors = ["red", "orange", "yellow", "green", "blue", "indigo", "violet"];
 ```
 I use `document.getElementById()` to reference the "add" buttons and the `<div>` that will act as the display area for the glyphs.
 Because there will be more than one glyph on the screen, I can't use an ID, so I'm using `document.getElementsByClassName()`.
-This is going to have some implications later on.
+This is going to have some implications later on.<!-- consider being more specific -->

 Next, I declare a couple of variables for the glyphs themselves, which will be the (long, messy) SVG code.

 Finally, I create an array that will hold the colors that will be used.
 You may have noticed that I didn't declare variables for the color buttons; I'll be doing that later and using the colors in this array to name them.

 ### the `init` function
-Most of the code for the app's behavior will be wrapped in a function, which can then be called once the page has loaded.
+Most of the code for the app's behavior will be wrapped in a function, which will be called once the page has loaded.
 ```javascript
 function init() {
   // app functionality will go in here